Gastrin-releasing peptide

-Gastrin-releasing peptide, also known as GRP, is a neuropeptide, a regulatory molecule that has been implicated in a number of physiological and pathophysiological processes.
+Gastrin-releasing peptide GRP, is a neuropeptide, a regulatory molecule encoded in the human by the GRP gene.
+GRP has been implicated in a number of physiological and pathophysiological processes.
 Most notably, GRP stimulates the release of gastrin from the G cells of the stomach.

-The gene from which GRP is derived encodes a number of bombesin-like peptides.
+GRP encodes a number of bombesin-like peptides.
 Its 148-amino acid preproprotein, following cleavage of a signal peptide, is further processed to produce either the 27-amino acid gastrin-releasing peptide or the 10-amino acid neuromedin C. These smaller peptides regulate numerous functions of the gastrointestinal and central nervous systems, including release of gastrointestinal hormones, smooth muscle cell contraction, and epithelial cell proliferation.